European Natural Gas prices – where are we headed

 Natural Gas in Europe is a misery right now.
 Those selling the stuff say gas prices are not high enough and consequently they cannot make a living.
 Those buying it for use say that the price levels are far too high and at those levels, it is not a competitive form of energy.

 Who is right?
 I don’t care!
-Whats much more interesting is – where is the journey going – and why?
+What’s much more interesting is – where is the journey going – and why?

 Now, for all those who need guidance for their next investment pitch.
-The information I share with you here and now is my own reasoning.
+The information I share with you here and now is my reasoning.
 If you read it and as a consequence, you feel compelled to make a decision (whatever kind) without seeking the help of someone who will dissect your particular situation and give you tailor-made advice, you have only yourself to blame for the consequences.
 You have been warned.

-So, may I ask the fainthearted among you to walk the dog, gobble down some pasta or have a refreshing conversation with yourself but stop reading.
+So, may I ask the fainthearted among you to walk the dog, gobble down some pasta, or have a refreshing conversation with yourself but stop reading.
 This is not for you.

 For all the others, back to the gassier bits of our topic.
 I have another clarification here.
 I am not going to cut into the long-term price versus spot price topic in this post.
 Oil-linked long-term price formulas are an obscene leftover from the past giving bureaucrats wet dreams and tight jeans.
 They are dead.
 Real dead.
 A rock in the desert is a sprawling display of life compared to those obscenities.

-If you still need waterproof undies when you see a price-formula, go and read my Big Mac analogy.
+If you still need waterproof undies when you see a price formula, go and read my Big Mac analogy.

 OK.
 Where are we right now?
 TTF hovers around 26 EURO per MWh right now.
 Everything else in the Western and Central European vicinity is tracing that.
 What direction are we fundamentally headed to?